 In biological terms, the fitness landscape represents information about how the genotype of an organism is related to its physical form and capabilities, called its phenotype, and how the phenotype interacts with its environment.

 In the real world, fitness landscapes are complicated, but we don’t need to build a realistic model.
 To induce evolution, we need some relationship between genotype and fitness, but it turns out that it can be any relationship.
-To demonstrate this point, we’ll generate the fitness function at random.
+To demonstrate this point, we’ll use a totally random fitness landscape.

 Here is the definition for a class that represents a fitness landscape: